 By the time my daughter was 9 months old, I was being told to “let her cry it out” – you guessed it, so that she might just Sleep Through The Night.

 At this point, I withdrew from the game.
 I figured people could Shut The Fuck Up about Sleeping Through The Night.

 I didn’t actually follow any of this dangerous advice, so you’d think that it had no effect on me, right?
 Yet as I type these words, I can feel a hot wave of anger pulsing through me.

-How is it possible - in 2016 - that such damaging and incorrect ‘advice’ is being reeled off to vulnerable new mothers without even a second thought?
+How is it possible that such damaging and incorrect ‘advice’ is being reeled off to vulnerable new mothers without even a second thought?

 I wish I could say that I felt empowered enough in those early days to have openly laughed in the face of such nonsense.
 I wish I could say that my innate mommy confidence stopped such conversations in their tracks.